iMi-digital/imi-conrun/readme.rst

 .. code-block:: sh

-   $ n98-magerun.phar extension:upgrade <search>
+   $ imi-conrun.phar extension:upgrade <search>

-* Requires Magento's `mage` shell script.
+* Requires Contao's `mage` shell script.
 * Does not work with Windows as operating system.

-Magento Installer
+Contao Installer
 """""""""""""""""

-Since version 1.1.0 we deliver a Magento installer which does the following:
+Since version 1.1.0 we deliver a Contao installer which does the following:

-* Download Magento by a list of git repos and zip files (mageplus, magelte, official community packages).
+* Download Contao by a list of git repos and zip files (mageplus, magelte, official community packages).
 * Try to create database if it does not exist.
-* Installs Magento sample data if available (since version 1.2.0).
+* Installs Contao sample data if available (since version 1.2.0).
-* Starts Magento installer
+* Starts Contao installer
 * Sets rewrite base in .htaccess file

 Interactive installer:

 .. code-block:: sh

-   $ n98-magerun.phar install
+   $ imi-conrun.phar install

 Unattended installation:

 .. code-block:: sh

-   $ n98-magerun.phar install [--magentoVersion[="..."]] [--magentoVersionByName[="..."]] [--installationFolder[="..."]] [--dbHost[="..."]] [--dbUser[="..."]] [--dbPass[="..."]] [--dbName[="..."]] [--installSampleData[="..."]] [--useDefaultConfigParams[="..."]] [--baseUrl[="..."]] [--replaceHtaccessFile[="..."]]
+   $ imi-conrun.phar install [--contaoVersion[="..."]] [--contaoVersionByName[="..."]] [--installationFolder[="..."]] [--dbHost[="..."]] [--dbUser[="..."]] [--dbPass[="..."]] [--dbName[="..."]] [--installSampleData[="..."]] [--useDefaultConfigParams[="..."]] [--baseUrl[="..."]] [--replaceHtaccessFile[="..."]]

-Example of an unattended Magento CE 1.7.0.2 installation:
+Example of an unattended Contao CE 1.7.0.2 installation:

 .. code-block:: sh

-   $ n98-magerun.phar install --dbHost="localhost" --dbUser="mydbuser" --dbPass="mysecret" --dbName="magentodb" --installSampleData=yes --useDefaultConfigParams=yes --magentoVersionByName="magento-ce-1.7.0.2" --installationFolder="magento" --baseUrl="http://magento.localdomain/"
+   $ imi-conrun.phar install --dbHost="localhost" --dbUser="mydbuser" --dbPass="mysecret" --dbName="contaodb" --installSampleData=yes --useDefaultConfigParams=yes --contaoVersionByName="contao-ce-1.7.0.2" --installationFolder="contao" --baseUrl="http://contao.localdomain/"

-Additionally, with --noDownload option you can install Magento working copy already stored in --installationFolder on the given database.
+Additionally, with --noDownload option you can install Contao working copy already stored in --installationFolder on the given database.

 See it in action: http://youtu.be/WU-CbJ86eQc

-Magento Uninstaller
+Contao Uninstaller
 """""""""""""""""""

-Uninstalls Magento: Drops your database and recursive deletes installation folder.
+Uninstalls Contao: Drops your database and recursive deletes installation folder.

 .. code-block:: sh

-   $ n98-magerun.phar uninstall [-f|--force] [--installationFolder[="..."]]
+   $ imi-conrun.phar uninstall [-f|--force] [--installationFolder[="..."]]

 **Please be careful: This removes all data from your installation.**

 --installationFolder is required and if you do not enter it you will be prompted for it.
-This should be your project root, not the Magento root.
-For example, If your project root is /var/www/site and Magento src is located at /var/www/site/htdocs, you should pass /var/www/site to the command, or if you are currently in that particular directory you can just pass "."
+This should be your project root, not the Contao root.
+For example, If your project root is /var/www/site and Contao src is located at /var/www/site/htdocs, you should pass /var/www/site to the command, or if you are currently in that particular directory you can just pass "."
 Eg:

 .. code-block:: sh

    $ cd /var/www/site
-   $ n98-magerun.phar uninstall --installationFolder "." -f
+   $ imi-conrun.phar uninstall --installationFolder "." -f

 If you omit the -f, you will be prompted for confirmation.

-n98-magerun Shell
+imi-conrun Shell
 """""""""""""""""

-If you need autocompletion for all n98-magerun commands you can start with "shell command".
+If you need autocompletion for all imi-conrun commands you can start with "shell command".

 .. code-block:: sh

-   $ n98-magerun.phar shell
+   $ imi-conrun.phar shell

-n98-magerun Script
+imi-conrun Script
 """"""""""""""""""

 Run multiple commands from a script file.

 .. code-block:: sh

-   $ n98-magerun.phar [-d|--define[="..."]] [--stop-on-error] [filename]
+   $ imi-conrun.phar [-d|--define[="..."]] [--stop-on-error] [filename]

 Example: